 World Travel (Today's Military)

-Active-duty military members receive medical and dental care at no cost.
-Care and wellness programs are available through a system of military and civilian health-care facilities.
+Active-duty military members receive medical and dental care.
+Wellness and care programs are available through a system of military and civilian health-care facilities.
 In addition, the spouse and dependent children of an active-duty member may also enroll in military health care (a small enrollment fee and annual deductible may apply).

 Savings and Assistance